amoyament/BattleShipProject/README.md

 # Battleship Java Program

 This is a Battleship game coded with Java!
 The program allows you to play Battleship in the console.
-You will be trying to sink three battleships: Aubrey, Avyanna, and Jynel.
+You will be trying to sink three battleships: Justin, Osiel, and Ivan.
 Your goal is to sink all the battleships with the fewest number of guesses.

 ## How the Code Functions